New Here? Got some questions?

 What's available for my kids?

 We know you love your children, and we count it a privilege that you would entrust them to us.
-We offer a safe, secure, and staffed Nursery (infants) and Toddler Area (2s & 3s) during the entirety of Sunday morning and Wednesday evening.
+We offer a safe, secure, and staffed Nursery (infants) and Toddler Area (2s & 3s) during the entirety of Sunday morning and Wednesday evening (during the school year).
 In addition to caring for your child, all of our volunteers have completed background checks and safety training for peace of mind.

-During the 1st service at 9am, children age 4 - 5th grade begin in the sanctuary and are then dismissed for G.C.
+During both services during , children age 4 - 5th grade begin in the sanctuary and are then dismissed for G.C.
 Kidz Club part way through the service where they are currently learning how the stories of the Bible point to Jesus through The Gospel Project.
 You are free to accompany your child before returning to the sanctuary.

-We have Sunday School Communities for children (and adults) at 10:45am on Sunday mornings during the 2nd service.
+Sunday School Communities are on break for June and July, but are normally offered for children (and adults) at 10:45am on Sunday mornings during the 2nd service.
 Drop your child off before coming to the sanctuary.
 Follow the signs, or a greeter will help you.

 We have Awana Clubs on Wednesday evenings during the school year at 6:45pm.
 We also have special events for children throughout the year.

 On Deck Youth is for 6th-12th graders.
-Middle School and High School meet together on Wednesday evenings at 7pm, and there are Discipling Communities (small groups) for both age groups on Sunday evenings during the school year at 6pm.
+Middle School and High School meet together on Wednesday evenings at 7pm (throughout the year), and there are Discipling Communities (small groups) for both age groups on Sunday evenings during the school year at 6pm.
 For more information, click here.

 Is First Alliance Church part of a denomination?